-CityParks Education presents a wide range of programs targeted to children, youth, and educators in public schools, parks, recreation centers and other community sites.
+City Parks Education presents science and technology programs targeted to children, youth, and educators in public schools, parks, recreation centers and other community sites.
 City Parks Education seeks two interns for our long-standing Seeds to Trees program.
-Seeds to Trees delivers urban ecology instruction to elementary and middle school students during school days and after school hours through lessons in the classroom, parks and waterways.
+Seeds to Trees delivers urban ecology instruction to elementary and middle school students during school day and after school hours through lessons in the classroom, parks and waterways.